To describe them simply, Bikini Kill was a feminist punk band that was active during the 1990s.

 They formed in 1991 in Olympia, Washington.
-Kathleen Hanna, Tobi Vail, and Kathi Wilcox were already collaborating on a feminist zine entitled Bikini Kill.
-After recruiting their friend Billy ("Billy Boredom") Karren to play guitar, Bikini Kill also became their band name.
+Kathleen Hanna, Tobi Vail, and Kathi Wilcox met while attending college at Evergreen State.
+The trio was already collaborating on a feminist zine entitled Bikini Kill.
+After recruiting their friend Billy "Billy Boredom" Karren to play guitar, Bikini Kill also became their band name.

 At their shows, Bikini Kill aimed to create a female-friendly environment where women could feel safe and included; they would often ask men in the audience to make way for women near the stage and would pass out flyers that urged them to do so.

 In 1998, the band collaborated on a few tracks with guitar goddess Joan Jett.
 She helped produce their singles "New Radio" and "Rebel Girl", both of which were included on their collection of singles, aptly titled The Singles.

 In early 1998, Bikini Kill split up quietly.